6161726f6e/EditYoutubeMusicPlaylists/README.md

 pass in playlistID and songTitle to delete.

 * function "deleteTracksByArtist(plId, artistName)" -
 pass in playlistID and Artist Name to delete.
 WARNING: Deletes all songs by that artist in the playlist.

 * function "likeTracks([songTitles])" -
 pass in list of songs to like (thumbs up).

+* function "addPl2PL(plFrom, plTo)" -
+add all songs from a public source playlist to your library playlist. pass in args as strings.